Cwantic/Documentation/Loads/Structure/StaticCases.md

 You can define operating conditions on elements of the model.

-The temperature is used only if **Include thermal expansion** is checked.
+The temperature is used for Young modulus, allowable stress and also for thermal expansion if **Include thermal expansion** is checked.

 You can define **DEFAULT** operating conditions that will be applied on all elements of the model.